 Naruhodo: |

-Commentary: Ever wondered how the security camera was able to snap the photos of those who passed through the gates at Global Studios?
+Commentary: Have you ever wondered how the security camera was able to take photos of people passing through the gates at Global Studios?
 Well, originally the security camera was meant to be an infrared sensor:

 Phoenix: